damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. Hiring manager to clear the pipeline of candidates in all stages of application.
 Consider adding tags to candidates who were interesting but were passed over in this hiring process.
 Adding tags makes it easier to find them in Workable later on if you are recruiting for the same or a similar position.
 1. Ask a Workable admin (People Ops) to close the position in Workable.
 People Ops: consider archiving the job posting to reduce number of positions GitLab is charged for by Workable.
-1. Create a MR, in which you remove the application URL for Workable, and set the listing flag in the `jobs.yml` file to `open: false`.
+1. Create a merge request, in which you remove the application URL for Workable, and set the listing flag in the `jobs.yml` file to `open: false`.
 See ["vacancy creation process"](#vacancy-creation-process) for reference).

 If the position was posted on RemoteBase, People Ops should email hello@remotebase.io to remove the job posting.